 3. Configurable, role-based permissions

-A digital, integrated contract management solution comes built-in with configurable role- and rank-based access.
+A digital, integrated contract management solution comes built-in with the configurable role- and rank-based access.
 This allows authorities to allocate a certain level of permissions to certain stakeholders depending on their rank, role, seniority, etc. Permissions can also be configured based on the type of contract and risks associated with it, with only the allocated members getting to access contract information at any stage of the contract lifecycle.
 This ensures that contracts are protected from any unauthorized entry and information misuse.

 4. E-signatures capability